eshwen/phd-thesis/README.md

 Note that New TX Math is not used to render mathematical symbols, The conventional AMS Math with its associated packages are instead used.

+### Bibliography

+The BibTeX backend of my choice is `biber` with the `biblatex` package since it's much more modern that the `bibtex`/`natbib` combination.
+Therefore, it should be relatively future-proof.
+As of the bibliography style, I am kind of attached to SIAM, but that is only natively part of `natbib`.
+So I've added a minimal reimplementation of it.
+A custom command to replicate `natbib`'s `\citenum` command has also been added.
+To remove them and use a conventional style, one only needs to remove the custom commands below the `\usepackage[...]{biblatex}`, and add the desired style in the `biblatex` package options.

 ### Glossary

 A glossary and list of acronyms has been added, since HEP is full of acronyms, initialisms and nomenclature.
 As such, the compilation requires an additional `makeglossaries` step after the bibtex/biber stage.